grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 )
 ```

-**Johnny:** We will get back to it and make it “smarter" in a second after we make this statement true.
+**Johnny:** We will get back to it and make it "smarter" in a second after we make this statement true.
 For now, we need something obvious.
 Something we know works. let's evaluate this Statement.
 What is the result?

-**Benjamin:** Failed, expected “331", but was “0".
+**Benjamin:** Failed, expected "331", but was "0".

 **Johnny:** Good, now let's write some code to make this Statement true.
 First, we're going to introduce an enumeration of digits: